What will change?

 Reduced operational costs: Madeira offers low operational costs when in comparison with other European countries.
 In fact, the cost of human resources and the price of several goods and services are very competitive when directly compared with other European locations, allowing companies to face considerably lower costs when establishing operations in Madeira.

-Connectivity: Business wise, Madeira has a highly qualified workforce and most of the people speak and understand the English.
-Add that to the fact the its Cristiano Ronaldo Airport connects you to most of European capitals (Paris, Amsterdam, Vienna, Zurich, London, Berlin…) and it is easy to understand why the tech start up scene is developing.
+Connectivity: Business-wise, Madeira has a highly qualified workforce and most of the people speak and understand English.
+Add that to the fact its Cristiano Ronaldo Airport connects you to most of the European capitals (Paris, Amsterdam, Vienna, Zurich, London, Berlin…) and it is easy to understand why the tech startup scene is developing.

 In terms of international communications connectivity, Madeira is connected to a Submarine Cable Station connecting Europe to Africa and the Americas, hosted in the “Madeira Datacenter”, operating several international optical submarine cables, allowing interconnectivity with national and international SDH networks and providing, as such, significant advantages in terms of quality, cost, bandwidth and scalability.